dasbury-esri/classic-converter-app/README.md

 3. Update IMPROVEMENTS.md if identifying new issues or solutions
 4. Maintain backward compatibility with existing conversions

+### davi6569
+Found that /converter-app/index.html contained hardcoded references to the ./assets folder which is only created after a production build.
+Edited those lines to point to /src/main.tsx so Vite can run successfully

 ## Environment Notes

 - **Operating System**: Windows 10+